paveljurca/paveljurca.github.io/cv.md

 * __2013 — 2014 (part-time)
 IT Department, University of Economics, Prague__
-  * Basic ICT assistance to teachers and students
+  * ICT assistance to teachers and students

 # Projects